CIA activities in Laos: 1965

 USAF-Navy combat sorties from July through November ranged from about 1,000 to 1,500 per month.
 In November, because of a perceived rise in communist activity, Gen. Westmoreland increased his required number of sorties to 4,500 per month, but because of bad weather and some diversion of the effort, achieved 2,700.

 In March, the American embassy and MACV was able to successfully implement "a small-scale chokepoint program".
 This program was aimed at preventing easy commerce between North Vietnam and Laos to "increase the burden on enemy supply lines."

 An Air America combat rescue mission in May 1965 resulted in the most serious accidental airstrike incident to date, even though Ambassador William Sullivan thought that the contractor was more likely to avoid incidents than the Air Force.

 On Christmas, 1965, President Johnson promised a bombing halt on Vietnam.
 This "halt" turned out to be a redirection at Laos, conducted by the U.S. Air Force.
+Operation "Tiger Hound" it was called.
+Tiger Hound used aircraft from four U.S. military branches, and the Royal Lao Airforce.
 McNamara sent a report to President Johnson that had 12 favors.
 Johnson urged for there to be another airstrike against North Vietnam.
 The president approved for the first time approval of airstrike against the North Vietnam and Viet Cong who were making their way into Laos.

 At years-end CIA-DIA analysis of the air attacks on the North since they began on February 7, 1965, they indicated that they had inflicted about $28.5 million worth of damage.
 The North's economy, however, showed no sign of disintegration.

-Laos 1968
+1968

-By 1968, the CIA had a well-established system for conducting the U.S. war in Laos.
-The CIA led a ground campaign and established requirements to which the United States Air Force responded.
-However, according to the United States Air Force history; differences between the military and the CIA reduced the effectiveness of U.S. operations in Laos.
+In 1968 the U.S. had a well-established system for conducing war in Laos.
+The CIA led the ground campaign, which was directed by the U.S. ambassador.
+The CIA was also responsible for establishing air support.
+However, the Air Force was skeptical of the CIA run operation.